 The therapeutic value seems clear.
 The Hawks Eye Mushroom Spores Shrooms Potent Mushrooms Azurescen.
 The psilocybe Azurescen is a very powerful and mysterious mushroom.
 Its nick name is "Flying Saucers" because of its similar shape to UFO's.
 It has been tested to be the most potent mushroom on this planet, although that is debatable by some.
 How humorous God shaped His most potent psilocybe mushroom like a UFO.
 The ps. azurescen was first discovered in Astoria Oregon, United States in 1995.
 There is a lot to inform you of about this sacred mushroom and this species deserves a lot of attention and a proper introduction.
 Same outdoor bed as above but more mature.
 Young specimens growing in the brush.
 Peeking their caps above the canopy.
 Domesticated outdoor bed of azures growing on alder wood chips among leaves in backyard.

 Close up of azures.
 Tall growing Azurescen held in hand.
 Glistening in the morning dew.
 A close family of azures.
 Mature mushrooms dropping spores.
+A close up, the mushroom in the middle is a psilocybe cyanescen, a sister species to the azures. showing the gills.
 Personality change.
 Thursday, September 29, 2011 Psilocybn A single high dose of the hallucinogen psilocybin, the active ingredient in so-called "magic mushrooms," was enough to bring about a measureable personality change lasting at least a year in nearly 60 percent of the 51 participants in a new study, according to the Johns Hopkins researchers who conducted it.